fbpx

 Aisling is keen to bring this transformative approach out to as many people as possible.

-Trish Leonard-Curtin
+Dr. Trish Leonard-Curtin

 Dr Trish Leonard‐Curtin is a Counselling Psychologist who specialises in working with trauma and extreme emotional distress through a variety of approaches, including Dialectical Behavioral Therapy, Acceptance and Commitment Therapy, and Compassion Focused Therapy.
 She has had a keen interest in helping people connect compassionately with challenging emotions when they arise and empowering them to work effectively with difficult emotional experiences.